 No matter how precisely you can model cash flows in Argus, accessing that data–together with relevant comps–is another challenge entirely.
 Scouring your inbox and internal drives to surface documents and comps can add significant friction during the underwriting process, prolonging decisions.
 In the end, can you act on this information with confidence?

-Deal management platforms like Dealpath simplify commercial real estate underwriting workflows with a globally accessible reportable deal database, putting data at your fingertips.
+Deal management platforms like Dealpath simplify commercial real estate underwriting workflows across equity and debt origination deals with a globally accessible reportable deal database, putting data at your fingertips.
 Simplifying and automating data-driven workflows ensures that your team can collaborate in lockstep, conserving valuable time for deeper analyses.